-The scripts are delivered in the "Station_Designer" dataset extension's Seed folder.
-They are provided based on the concept of learning scripting through copy/paste/modify.
+These examples are provided based on the concept of learning scripting through copy/paste/modify.
 The copy/paste is achieved by creating a new file using a script template as seed file.

-The three script templates are for
+The three script templates are as follows, futher details for each are found on the linked pages:

 All scripts generate geometry onto levels.
 The level names are parametric inputs and can be adjusted to match the project requirements.
 Level assignments are the easiest way to control visibility for all generated geometry.
 The levels are maintained when geometry is exported.